Chitwan, Koshi and Kathmandu

-A 14-day, small group birdwatching tour to Nepal
+A 15-day, small group birdwatching tour to Nepal

 Flanked by the world’s tallest mountains, the spectacular Himalayan kingdom of Nepal should be on every birder’s list of places to go!
-Focusing on three of the country's finest wildlife areas, Limosa's birdwatching tour to Nepal is a classic, beginning and ending amidst the bird-rich hill forests of the beautiful Kathmandu Valley.
+Focusing on three of the country's finest wildlife areas, Limosa's birdwatching tour to Nepal begins amidst the bird-rich hill forests of the beautiful Kathmandu Valley.
 From there, we descend to the lowland jungles of Chitwan National Park, with its fantastic diversity of colourful tropical birds and a fine array of mammals including the rare Indian (One-horned) Rhinoceros.
 A four-night stay beside the splendid Koshi Tappu Wildlife Reserve, Nepal's richest wetland site, adds a wealth of new birds to complete a wonderful tour - one on which we should see around 300 species.

 Tour Dates & Prices

 - 4 nights in Kathmandu, including two days exploring the forested slopes of Phulchowki looking for Black-throated Bushtit, Fire-tailed Sunbird, White-browed Shrike-babbler and Himalayan Bluetail

 - 4 nights at Chitwan, home to Great Hornbill, Himalayan Flameback and Blue-bearded Bee-eater